A Note on Divisible Points of Curves: Baker's Linear Forms in Logarithms

 imply that $j$ and $j'$ are linearly dependent.
 Hence $j=j'$ because they are reduced.
 In particular, $z=z'$.
 There is $g\ll 1$ with $|{\alpha'}^g-1|_v<1$ and it satisfies $|z^g-1|_v<1$ because $|z-\alpha'|_v<1$.

 The exponent $g$ plays an important role in Bugeaud and Laurent's work \cite{BugeaudLaurent}.
-Before applying their th\'eor\`eme 3 to $z$ and $\alpha'$ we must first treat the case where these elements are multiplicatively dependent.
+Before applying their Th\'eor\`eme 3 to $z$ and $\alpha'$ we must first treat the case where these elements are multiplicatively dependent.

-If this is the case and if both $z$ and $z^n/\alpha$ have infinite order we may apply Lemma \ref{lem:multdep}.
-In this case part (ii) follows with ample margin because of (\ref{eq:padicapprox}).
-If $z$ has finite order, then $e\|L\| \ll [F(x):F]/n$ as in the Archimedean case by appealing to the Theorem of Bombieri, Masser, and Zannier.
+If this is the case and if both $z$ and $z^n/\alpha$ have infinite order we may apply Lemma \ref{lem:multdep} to $\alpha^g$ and $z^g$.
+Part (ii) follows with ample margin because of (\ref{eq:padicapprox}).
+If $z$ has finite order, then $e\|L\| \ll [F(x):F]/n$ as in the archimedean case by appealing to the Theorem of Bombieri, Masser, and Zannier.
 But $e\|L\| \ge 1$ and hence $[F(x):F]\gg n$, which is better than the claim.
 If $z^n/\alpha$ has finite order and $z$ has infinite order, then $\alpha$ has infinite order and $n\height{z}=\height{\alpha}\ll 1$.
 We can argue as near (\ref{eq:dobrowolski0}) using a height lower bound to again obtain $[F(x):F]\gg n^{1/2}$.